 The truth is that I was a little intimidated to hike alongside these avid hikers.
 First, there was Mark, who spent five months hiking the entire length of the Appalachian Trail, goes running and rides his bike to work daily.
 Then there was Julie and Cody, who have hiked Kilimanjaro, among other trails.
 I didn’t want to be the one, who at best, slowed the team down and at worst, collapsed along the way.

-I pride myself in being able to walk long distances.
+I pride myself on being able to walk long distances.
 I also used to tell myself that I loved hiking.
 In Nigeria, I embraced every opportunity to do so, leading me to hike Idanre Hills, Oke-Ado, Erin Ijesha Waterfalls and a few other trails.
 But I had never done anything quite like Mount Longonot.

 How far is Mount Longonot from Nairobi?

-After a bit of convincing, from Mark and a few experiences I had read from other people’s review of the climb, I was all set to join the team.
-We set out at 7:30 am for our drive to the Lake Naivasha region where Mount Longonot is located.
+After a bit of convincing, from Mark and a few experiences I had read from other people’s reviews of the climb, I was all set to join the team.
+We set out at 7:30 a.m. for our drive to the Lake Naivasha region where Mount Longonot is located.
 It was not a drive for the faint-hearted but Mark handled it like a true expert!
 I was very impressed.

 Hiking Mount Longonot, Kenya

-The hike got harder and harder and I kept reminding myself about the trip advisor review I read from a 50 year old who described herself as ‘unfit’.
+The hike got harder and harder and I kept reminding myself about the trip advisor review I read from a 50-year-old who described herself as ‘unfit’.
 If she could get to the top, then so could I!

 So I trudged on.
 As we got higher, my breaths became more stable but now my physical strength was dwindling.
 I set my sight to the hut atop the hill.
 “Almost there”, I kept telling myself.
 “Almost there”.

 After an hour, we got to the rim of the crater.
-We took in the gorgeous views, excited to have made it thus far, grateful to be in that moment.
+We took in the gorgeous views, excited to have made it thus far, and grateful to be in that moment.
 But our hike was far from over…

 It took another hour to get to the actual summit and I couldn’t have been prouder for sticking it out.
 They say the best view comes after the hardest climb and Mount Longonot proves every bit of this statement to be true by offering us incredible views of its steep ridges from where it derives its name, the crater floor and Lake Naivasha.

 After we had rested a bit, we began our descent.
 This was supposedly going to be much easier than the ascent but it proved to be just as difficult for me.
 I expected the descent to be an easy walk down but it was far from that.
-Many parts of the trail were slippery, causing Mark to break my fall several times and surprisingly, there were still lots of climbing to do.
+Many parts of the trail were slippery, causing Mark to break my fall several times and surprisingly, there was still lots of climbing to do.